How to Clean Blackberries After Picking

 What they need for a proper clean is a good soak.
 Fill up a large bowl of tepid or cool water and gently place your berries into the bowl.
 If you put your berries in first, before adding the water, you can end up breaking some with the heavy stream of water coming into the bowl.

 You can just use water to clean them which is what I normally do.
 Some people swear by adding in some vinegar into the water to properly clean and surface sterilize them.
 I like to use apple cider vinegar, especially an organic version which is said to be a healthy and beneficial addition to our diet.
 However, you need 3 parts water to 1 part vinegar if you do choose to do this with your soak.

 2. Once the blackberries are in the bowl, use your hands to gently swirl the berries around.
 This action should result in many of the bugs and unwanted bits floating to the top of the water.

 Sometimes I get caterpillars, which look like little worms, floating to the top.
 You can then easily see these to scoop them out with a little cup or spoon and remove them.
 Normally they are a light color and show up easily against the dark berries.

 3. Carefully tip the blackberries into a sieve or a colander, dispose of the water and then repeat the soaking process again.
 I do a total of 3 good soaks before draining off in a colander or sieve for the last time.

-Whatever I do not need will be frozen in bags of around 20-30 berries.
-They freeze well and, though are a little mushy once defrosted, are perfectly good enough to use in recipes such as apple and blackberry crisp crumble, smoothies, homemade ice cream, and cupcake frosting throughout the year.
-I hope you have found this lens or article to be useful because it has been written with care.
-The image here shows my homemade blackberry ice cream - yum!
+Whatever I do not need immediately will be frozen in bags of around 20-30 berries.
+They freeze very well and, though they are a little mushy once defrosted, they are perfectly good enough to use in recipes such as apple and blackberry crisp crumble, smoothies, homemade ice cream, and cupcake frosting throughout the year.